Ask HN: What are you working on? (May 2026)

 TLDR

-• Monthly HN thread where builders share active side projects, tools, and infrastructure work across hardware, software, and research.
+• Monthly HN thread where builders share active projects spanning dev tools, games, music systems, and physical spaces.

 Key Takeaways